-Buses from the airport to the center leave from outside gate 5/6, ground floor arrival hall, that's to the far left when you enter the arrivals hall from immigration.
-There are a number of services but the 300Э and the 1400-TK are probably the most useful as they run til late.
+Buses from the airport to the centre leave from outside gate 5/6, ground floor arrival hall, that's to the far left when you enter the arrivals hall from immigration.
+There are a number of services but the 300Э and the 1400-TK are probably the most useful as they run until late.

 With directions clearly stated using Roman characters too.